All Episodes

 Let me ask you.

-Well, in this New York Times hit piece came out that said Donald Trump uh treated women a certain way that has now been totally and completely debunked by most of the women mentioned in that article.
+Well, when this New York Times hit piece came out that said Donald Trump treated women a certain way that has now been totally and completely debunked by most of the women mentioned in that article, it does raise the question that Juanita Broderick herself raised in a recent report that the title of that article was Crossing the Line, How Donald Trump Behaved with Women in Private.

 We've now interviewed three women who say it's absolutely false.

-Well, anyway, Juanita Broderick, Wednesday afternoon, tweeted the New York Times should do equal time investigating Hillary's enabling of Bill Clinton's sexual assaults on women.
+Well, anyway, Juanita Broderick, Wednesday afternoon, tweeted, the New York Times should do equal time investigating Hillary's enabling of Bill Clinton's sexual assaults on women.

 She's supporting Donald Trump.

-And in a widely shared tweet, she referred to being raped by Bill Clinton, and Donald Trump said it.
+And in a widely shared tweet, she referred to being raped by Bill Clinton.

-Joining us now to discuss, also we have his Supreme Court list that he released yesterday, and we have Donald Trump now up by five in the Rasmussen poll up by three against Hillary in the Fox News poll.
+And we have Donald Trump now up by five in the Rasmussen poll up by three against Hillary in the Fox News poll.

-Juan Williams, author of the book.
+Juan Williams, author of the book, it's actually a very good book.

-It's it's not liberal.
+It's not liberal.

-We the people, the modern day figures who have reshaped and affirmed our founding father's vision of America, Lori Wyndham is a senior counsel at the Beckett Fund for Religious Liberty.
+We the people, the modern-day figures who have reshaped and affirmed our founding father's vision of America.

 Welcome both of you to the program.

-Juan Williams, Paula Jones won eight hundred and fifty thousand dollars.
+Juan Williams, Paula Jones won $850,000.

 Paula Jones claims that Bill Clinton pulled down his pants and exposed himself to her.